nickschot/ember-model-select/README.md

 }}
 ```

 There is also a withCreate option which can be enabled by passing `withCreate=true`.
-The `onCreate` hook is called with the search term.
+The `oncreate` hook is called with the search term.
 An optional `buildSuggestion` function can be passed to construct the text shown in the create option.
 This defaults to `Add "<term>"...`.

 ```hbs
 {{model-select